slerman12/UnifiedRL/README.md

 Check out our [**UnifiedML**](https://github.com/agi-init/UnifiedML).

-In addition to RL, supports classification and generative modeling, with little extra overhead.
+In addition to RL, supports classification and generative modeling, with little overhead.

 <hr class="solid">